OctopusDeploy/step-package-template/README.md

 ## Project structure

 Step package repositories use a _monorepo_ structure, which supports:
-- Independent versioning and change log management for steps and deployment targets
+- Independent versioning and change log management for steps and deployment targets within a single repository
 - Simpler consumption patterns for target inputs within steps
 - Simpler change propagation across multiple versions of steps

+A single step package repository is modelled on a volatility boundary - it groups together a set of steps and targets we reasonably expect to change together.

 We strongly recommend the use of [PNPM workspaces](https://pnpm.io/workspaces) and [Changesets](https://github.com/atlassian/changesets) for package, build, and release management within the monorepo.
 This template pre-configures these tools for you.